chrisspencer1013/NHacks_Android/README.md

 ```

 **BUILD!**
 Wait, this is kind of a bummer.
 The app still doesn't do anything.
-Sure, the app knows what the user selected, but how do we verify that ourselves?
-Let's show the user what they selected with a toast message.
+Sure, the app knows what the user selected, but how do we verify that ourselves? *ideas? what have you seen in apps you use?*

+We are gonna go with a toast message to show what the user selected.

 First, import the functionality: